Castleton

 16. Weaponsmith - quality average, price average.
 He does very good work only for special commissions, which are rare because of his surly attitude.

 17. Armorer - quality excellent, price high.
-He is known for his work by all the locals - he has made dress armor for many of the Counts and the Prince.
+He is known for his work by all the locals - he has made dress armor for many of the Counts and the King.

 18. Bowyer/Fletcher